livey0u/game-of-life-world-server/README.md

 1. Client origianted events sent to relay servers & relayed to game server.
 2. Game server originated events sent to relay servers & broadcasted to all connected clients.

-## Todo

-1. Persistence is not done.
-Wanted to do filesystem based persistence & reload of app startup.
-2.